 WYLY, ALFRED HENDERSON

-WYLY, ALFRED HENDERSON (?–1867).
-Alfred Henderson Wyly, soldier, presumably joined the Texas army at Groce's Retreat on the Brazos River, where he organized and was elected to command of a small company from the "Redlands" about April 6, 1836.
+WYLY, ALFRED HENDERSON (1808–1867).
+Alfred Henderson Wyly, soldier of the Texas Revolution, was born in Virginia in 1808, the son of Robert and Dorcas Balch Wyly.
+His arrival date in Texas is unknown, but he joined the Texas army at Groce's Retreat on the Brazos River in early April 1836, where he organized and was elected to command a small company from the "Redlands" region.
 The company was assigned to Col. Sidney Sherman's Second Regiment, Texas Volunteers, and served at the battle of San Jacinto.
 Wyly was discharged on July 24, 1836.
-He was married to a widow named Josephine Louise (Burk) Williams, and they had five children.
-His family lived in Rusk County from 1848 until at least 1855.
-He died on May 11, 1867, at Hempstead, where he is buried.
+He married a widow named Josephine Louise Williams in Nacogdoches on February 4, 1857.
+By 1860, the family lived in Upshur County and had four children by Josephine’s first marriage and three by their own.
+Wyly gave his occupation as “professor.”
+At some point after 1860, Wyly moved to Hempstead in Waller County where he died on May 11, 1867.
+He is buried in the Hempstead Cemetery.

 Daughters of the Republic of Texas, Muster Rolls of the Texas Revolution (Austin, 1986).
 Sam Houston Dixon and Louis Wiltz Kemp, The Heroes of San Jacinto (Houston: Anson Jones, 1932).
 Stephen L. Moore, Eighteen Minutes: The Battle of San Jacinto and the Texas Independence Campaign (Lanham: Taylor Trade Publications, 2004).
 Stephen L. Moore, Savage Frontier, 1835-1837: Rangers, Riflemen, and Indian Wars in Texas (Denton: University of North Texas, 2007).